 It is a human rights violation to retaliate or threaten retaliation against an individual who files a complaint.
 Patients who experience retaliatory services or threats to their security or their family’s security (threats of having their children apprehended by Children’s Aid Society) due to filing a complaint may consider contacting the Human Rights Tribunal.

-At times, a pregnant parent will decline the recommended treatment offered by their care provider, on-call physician, or emergency department physician.
+At times, a pregnant woman will decline the recommended procedure or treatment offered by their care provider, on-call physician, or emergency department physician.
 Likewise they may have presented for emergency medical care without a history of engagement with usual prenatal services.
-In the absence of any indication that the pregnant individual is under duress to avoid wanted medical services, it’s not uncommon for an over-zealous care provider to call Children’s Aid Society to investigate the decision-making process of the parent or to enforce their recommendations for the benefit of the fetus.
-In Canada, the fetus has no legal standing and is not afforded the rights and protections of citizenship.
+In the absence of any indication that the woman is under duress to avoid wanted medical services, it’s not uncommon for an over-zealous care provider to call Children’s Aid Society to investigate the decision-making process of the parent or to enforce their recommendations for the benefit of the foetus.
+In Canada, the foetus has no legal standing and is not afforded the rights and protections of citizenship.
 Any calls to CAS under these circumstances are harassment under the Criminal Code of Canada if the family fears for their safety or the safety of their children in the event that CAS also threatens to apprehend their children to force compliance with the medical provider.
 This may require the services of an experienced lawyer.

 Seeking medical services for an infant that was not already part of the usual suite of medical services can also result in a physician, nurse, or medical facility calling CAS to investigate the family for non-conventional choices.
 While families have the legal right to security of persons and informed medical decision-making, this is sometimes not translated into collaborative engagements with health care providers.
 A substitute decision-maker, in this case, the parent of the infant, may have their infant apprehended by CAS under the Child, Youth and Family Services Act if the care provider believes that the infant requires a treatment to cure, prevent, or alleviate physical harm or suffering and the child’s parent is not consenting to the treatment.
 When there is evidence of CAS violating the parent’s legal rights to informed medical decision-making and has facilitated in criminal harassment in the absence of any medical risk to the infant, a complaint may be registered with Regional Children’s Aid Societies and followed up with a complaint to the Child & Family Services Review Board in Tribunals Ontario Social Justice Division.